dreamportdev/Osdev-Notes/07_IPC/03_Message_Passing.md

 spinlock_t endpoints_lock;
 ```

 At this point we have all we need to implement a function to create a new endpoint.
 This doesn't need to be too complex, and just needs to create a new instance of our endpoint struct.
 Since we're using `NULL` to in the message buffer address to represent no message, we'll be sure to set that when creating a new endpoint.
 Also notice how we hold the lock when we're interacting with the list of endpoints, to prevent race conditions.
-Note: `kmalloc()` refers to kernel heap and `malloc()` refers to the active proccess' heap.
+Note: `kmalloc()` assumes the use of kernel heap and `malloc()` assumes the active proccess' heap.

 ```c
 void create_endpoint(const char* name) {